almuspik/Diwali/README.md

 ## Demo Link

-You can preview the project through the following link:.
+You can preview the project through the following link:https://diwali-mu.vercel.app/

 ## Features